Around the world, people give up time, money, and energy every day to improve the lives of others.

 The Biology of Altruism: 5+ Interesting Findings

-Biologists and social scientists tend to look at life from a different perspective to psychologists and, as a result, have an alternate view of altruism.
+Biologists and social scientists tend to look at life from a different perspective from psychologists and, as a result, have an alternate view of altruism.

-As Richard Dawkins puts it in The Selfish Gene, “An entity, such as a baboon, is said to be altruistic if it behaves in such a way as to increase another entity’s welfare at the expense of it own” (Dawkins, 2016).
+As Richard Dawkins puts it in The Selfish Gene (2016), “An entity, such as a baboon, is said to be altruistic if it behaves in such a way as to increase another entity’s welfare at the expense of it own.”

-After all, if most animal behavior is hereditary, how would altruistic behavior be consistently passed on to subsequent generations, when it results in less offspring?
+After all, if most animal behavior is hereditary, how would altruistic behavior be consistently passed on to subsequent generations, when it results in fewer offspring?

 Altruistic behavior promotes the genes rather than the individual.
 Research has shown that such activity decreases as the genetic variation (representative of the degree of distance within family terms) increases.

-However, how does this explain altruistic behavior towards strangers that share much less genetic material?
+However, how does this explain altruistic behavior toward strangers who share much less genetic material?

 At this point, evolutionary biologists turn to a branch of applied mathematics known as game theory.